Patent rejection statistics say: “The probability of failing at the patent office is much higher than that of receiving the patent.”

 Is It The Time To Rescue The Rescuer?

-Increase in number of rejections shoot up the time to get a patent and also the patent filing cost.
-This discourages small companies, and especially startups and individual inventors that don’t have a big budget.
-To top it off, even if a patent is granted, its chances to make money remains slim.
+An increase in the number of rejections shoots up the time to get a patent and also the patent filing cost.
+This discourages small companies that don’t have a big budget, especially startups and individual inventors.
+To top it off, even if a patent is granted, its chances of making money remain slim.

 A Possible Solution

-Thus, if there exists a smart tool that is capable of making an inventor aware of other solutions/references that already exist and could lead to his invention deemed obvious or non-novel, he would be in a better position to make a go or no–go decision.
-He may share this detail with his attorney for consultation which may lead to a claim amendment before filing an application or other similar strategy.
+Thus, if there exists an intelligent tool capable of making an inventor aware of other solutions/references that already exist and could lead to his invention being deemed obvious or non-novel, he would be in a better position to make a go or no–go decision.
+In addition, he may share this detail with his attorney for a consultation, which may lead to a claim amendment before filing an application or other similar strategy.

-Such an intelligent tool could have capability to clear the cloud of uncertainty from the patent filing sky.
-It could facilitate well-informed data backed patent filing strategies which have potential to bring down the patent prosecution cost, time, and number of rejection.
+Such an intelligent tool could have the capability to clear the cloud of uncertainty from the patent filing sky.
+In addition, it could facilitate well-informed data-backed patent filing strategies, which have the potential to bring down the patent prosecution cost, time, and the number of rejections.